grafana/tempo/docs/sources/tempo/api_docs/_index.md

 - `end = (unix epoch seconds)`
   Optional.
 Along with `start`, defines a time range from which tags should be returned.
 Providing both `start` and `end` includes blocks for the specified time range only.
 - `limit = (integer)`
   Optional.
-Limits the maximum number of tags values
+Limits the maximum number of tags values.

 ### Search tag values V2